In this page

 - Click the workspace URL in the table.
 (Bitbucket opens in a new browser tab, but keep Jira open, as well.)

-- ✓ VCS connection created!
+- The VCS connection is successfully created! ✅

 Step 2: Enable custom merge checks for the workspace